Skip to content

 Forward the notice PDF to us.
 Within a few hours, we'll tell you:

-1. Whether it was NFAC or JAO issued
+1. Whether it was or issued

-4. What the best next step is — writ, 148A reply, or negotiated resolution
+4. What the best next step is, writ, 148A reply, or negotiated resolution

 Want to know what you can recover?